-Another systematic approach for the construction of analytic solutions which has been applied in gravitational physics is the singularity analysis or as also known the Painlev\'{e} analysis.
-The singularity analysis of differential equations is a major tool in the determination of the integrability of differential equations.
-These days, singularity analysis is associated with the French school led by Painlev\'{e} in the previous century \cite{pa1,pa2,pa3,pa4}, which followed the application to the determination of the third integrable case of Euler's equations for a spinning top by Kowalevskaya \cite{Kowlevskaya89a}.
-For an extended mathematical discussion of the Painlev\'{e} analysis we refer the reader to \cite{cont1}.
-The singularity analysis has been the main mathematical tool for the debate of the integrability properties for the Mixmaster Universe (Bianchi IX), see the discussion in \cite{CotsakisLeach,Con1,Demaret,bun1}.
-However, it has been widely applied and in other gravitational models see for instance \cite{miritzis,ftAn,fqAn,cots11,cots2,cots,sbs}.
+Another systematic approach for constructing analytic solutions applied in gravitational physics is the singularity analysis or the Painlev\'{e} analysis.
+The singularity analysis is a powerful tool for determining the integrability of differential equations.
+Singularity analysis is associated with the French school led by Painlev\'{e} in the previous century \cite{pa1,pa2,pa3,pa4}.
+Which followed the application to the determination of the third integrable case of Euler's equations for a spinning top by Kowalevskaya \cite{Kowlevskaya89a}.
+For an extended mathematical discussion of the Painlev\'{e} analysis, we refer the reader to \cite{cont1}.
+This procedure has been the primary mathematical tool in the debate on the integrability properties of the Mixmaster Universe (Bianchi IX), see the discussion in \cite{CotsakisLeach, Con1, Demaret,bun1}.
+However, it has been widely applied in other gravitational models; see, for instance, \cite{miritzis,ftAn,fqAn,cots11,cots2, cots,sbs}.